maco4457/PPL-Paper/presentation.md

     Output = "11"

 #18.
 Manual type checking#
-In Lua, often it is easier to write and call a manual type-checking script from your program than to wait until runtime.
+In Lua, often it is more proactive to write and call a manual type-checking script from your program than to wait until runtime.
 This is not necessary in Python.

 #19.
 Conclusion#